zouyaoji/vue-cesium/docs/md/en/entities/polyline-graphics.md

 # PolylineGraphics

-`polyline-graphics`Describes a polyline.
+`polyline-graphics` Add an entity containing a polyline object to the viewer as a subcomponent of `entity`.
+Describes a polyline.
 The first two positions define a line segment, and each additional position defines a line segment from the previous position.
 The segments can be linear connected points, great arcs, or clamped to terrain.
+As shown in the example below.

 ## Examples